 - If your clinic requires you to wait for a PRC referral even if you have insurance, is there a way to get around waiting?
 If you decide to not wait for your PRC referral, will you be responsible for any co-pay or out of pocket costs?

 - If you see a specialist or go for testing, will your clinic receive your results?
 Can someone help to make sure your medical records make it back to your regular healthcare provider?

 Insurance can be confusing so don’t be afraid to ask questions!
 Ask questions of the staff at tribal health and IHS as well as the enrollment assister who helps you enroll in coverage.
 In addition, you can and should call your health insurance company if you have questions about your coverage and benefits.
 Their contact information is on your insurance card and the paperwork that was mailed to you when you enrolled.

-Get started asking questions and getting the coverage you need by contacting a local enrollment assister, IHS Service Unit, Tribal Health Department, or Urban Indian clinic.
+Get started asking questions and getting the coverage you need by contacting an enrollment assister located at an IHS Service Unit, Tribal Health Department, or Urban Indian clinic.